LiMingxiangmath/limxmath.github.io/index.md

 Postdoctoral Fellow in Mathematics
 The Chinese University of Hong Kong

-## Research Interests

-Geometric analysis, conformal geometry, Q-curvature, and nonlinear PDE.

-I am a Postdoctoral Fellow in the Department of Mathematics at The Chinese University of Hong Kong.

-I received my Ph.D. in Mathematics from Nanjing University in 2024.

 ## Preprints

-- Mingxiang Li, Bonnet-Myers type theorems for $Q$-curvature on four-manifolds, arxiv
+- Mingxiang Li, Bonnet-Myers type theorems for $Q$-curvature on four-manifolds, [arxiv](https://arxiv.org/abs/2607.25343)
 - Mingxiang Li, Xingwang Xu, A sharp isoperimetric inequality and the top order $Q$-curvature, arxiv
 - Kui Li, Mingxiang Li, Juncheng Wei, On a new region for the Lane-Emden conjecture in higher dimensions, arxiv
 - Mingxiang Li, Juncheng Wei, Xingwang Xu, On geometry of $Q_{2k}^{g}$-curvature, arxiv